From iPhone to AI

 AI presents an opportunity to bring fresh thinking to how you manage work across your operations.
 We’ve started to do this at Modus and will accelerate down this path in 2025.

-For example, there are opportunities across our company to re-think how we can automate complex tasks, such as creating legal contracts.
+For example, there are opportunities across our company to re-think how we can automate complex tasks like HR onboarding or creating legal contracts.
 The cost savings generated from these productivity gains can be funneled back into hiring top talent to strengthen the business.

 Prioritize what makes sense for your business.
-As I’ve said, any strategy for deploying technology should go hand-in-hand with a thoughtful approach to organizational design, and the most successful companies will structure work to cultivate innovation, enable their people to perform at their creative best, and be intentional about applying AI so it delivers tangible business outcomes.
+As I’ve said, any strategy for digital transformation should go hand-in-hand with a thoughtful approach to organizational design.
+And the most successful companies will structure work to cultivate innovation, enable their people to perform at their creative best, and be intentional about applying AI to their digital strategy so it delivers tangible business outcomes.

 Quote bar